nbeaver/zim-pathchecker-plugin/readme.rst

 - Debugging.

+  - Use ``zim --debug`` to get some of the errors.

-  - Hard without stack traces.
+  - Harder without stack traces.

     - http://stackoverflow.com/questions/916674/how-to-debug-pygtk-program
     - http://stackoverflow.com/questions/7726985/pygtk-console-output-for-debugging